aurelia/aurelia/docs/rfcs/RFC static observation.md

 Most of the applications have a single app running inside them so it's unlikely to be an issue.
 And for applications that have multiple apps running, they often don't have conflicting observation strategy for the same objects & properties.
 So while the potential issues above are there, they are unlikely to cause issues.

-While we can leave it alone, there's some potential outcome if we are to change the way the way observer locator work.
+While we can leave it alone, there's some potentially good outcomes if we are to change the way the way observer locator work.
 These potentials are around API simplicifcation, new APIs, capabilities & optimization enablement, and maybe the ability to work in perfect harmony with the new incoming official decorator, since it's also static.

 ## 📍 Proposal